joe-dev-public/joe-dev-public/README.md

 ## Learning

-As part of my apprenticeship, I'm always learning about many new topics, broadly including (but not limited to :)
+I'm regularly learning new things, which is one reason I like working with software!
+In the past 18 months that's included a focus on:

+- ☕ JavaScript, Node & SPAs
-- React & Redux
+- ⚛️ React, Redux & various associated packages
-- CSS & CSS-in-JS approaches like styled-components
+- 💅🏾 CSS-in-JS approaches like styled-components
-- Ruby on Rails
+- 💎 Ruby on Rails, Active Record & various associated gems
-- git & GitHub
+- :octocat: git & GitHub
+- 📁 VS Code
-- Three.js
+- 🌐 Three.js

-and more.
+- ✏️ Figma

+Prior to 2022 I already had a decent grounding in HTML, CSS, PostgreSQL, Linux & (Unix-like) shells/CLI, Perl, and more.
+It's been particularly enjoyable updating my CSS knowledge, which seems to have _really_ improved since 2012! ✨

 Some online courses I've worked through in the past include: